Git in 5 seconds

 git commit --amend

-Rebasing from master on your branch
+Rebasing from main on your branch

 (do this before merging on stale PRs!)

-git rebase -i origin master
+git rebase -i origin main

 git push -f